The Bishop State Community College’s nursing program has big news to celebrate.

 The Board also finds the college’s practical nursing (LPN) program’s NCLEX pass rate at 90.9%.
 Both programs’ pass rate is well within compliance of the prescribed 80%.

-This is especially great news considering the college’s NCLEX pass rate in 2015-2016 was just 72%.
-Since then Bishop State implemented a multi-faceted plan to improve the pass rate which included additional assistance for students from faculty as well as student peer tutoring.
+This is especially great news considering the college’s NCLEX pass rate in 2015-2016 of 72%.
+As a result Bishop State implemented a multi-faceted plan to improve the pass rate which included additional assistance for students from faculty as well as student peer tutoring.
 Textbooks in some courses were changed and more advanced hands-on clinical experiences were provided.

 The faculty also took on some improvements.
 They began using detailed reports from some of our unsuccessful NCLEX results to redirect classroom instructions and discussions.
 More discussions between faculty members were initiated to review curriculum development.
 Some faculty also attended a workshop at Samford University Birmingham that was focused on test development and teaching tactics for NCLEX success.
 All of the improvements must have worked as the NCLEX pass rate dramatically increased in the 2016-2017 school year.